 4. The Project Management Technological Revolution

 As you’ll know, a project managers workflow is already heavily digitized.
 Going forward we will see further integration of platforms and devices, which will help smooth a project manager’s workflow.
-As well, growth of artificial intelligence will give project managers the ability to automate more of their day-to-day administration and paperwork that comes with the job and let them focus on more important tasks such as managing projects and people.
+As well, the growth of artificial intelligence will give project managers the ability to automate more of their day-to-day administration and paperwork that comes with the job and let them focus on more important tasks such as managing projects and people.

 The technological field needs project managers, too.
 There will be an exciting synergy where project managers help manage projects involving artificial intelligence, which in turn will make their life and workflow much easier.